Oni-giri/zkm-docs/src/app/docs/contracts/bridge-contracts/page.md

 ## SDK

-You can find more information about setting up connections to bridge contracts with the SDK on the [Ethereum Interactions](https://docs.aztec.network/sdk/usage/ethereum-interaction) page of the docs.
+You can find more information about setting up connections to bridge contracts with the SDK on the [Ethereum Interactions](/docs/sdk/ethereum-interactions) page of the docs.

 ## Testing methodology

-This repo includes an Infura key that allows forking from mainnet.
-We have included helpers to make testing easier (see [example bridge tests](./src/test/bridges/example)).
+You can check the `test` folder in the repo for examples.

 In production a bridge is called by a user creating a client side proof via the Aztec SDK.
 These transaction proofs are sent to a rollup provider for aggregation.